astropy/astropy-tutorials/README.md

 # Astropy Tutorials

-## Contributing tutorial material

-We are always interested in incorporating new tutorials into Learn Astropy and the Astropy Tutorials series.
-We welcome tutorials covering astro-relevant topics; they do not need to use the Astropy package in order to be hosted or indexed here.
-If you have astronomy tutorials that you would like to contribute, or if you have a separate tutorial series that you would like indexed by the Learn Astropy website, see the [Contributing Guide](https://learn.astropy.org/contributing) on the Learn Astropy website for information on how to get started.
+This repo is used for discussion of topics relating to Learn Astropy, but not specific to a single tutorial.
+Please open an issue to raise a topic.
+If you would instead like to raise an issue about a specific tutorial, please do so in that tutorial's `tutorial--*` respository.
+If you would like to contribute a new tutorial, see the [contribution guide](https://learn.astropy.org/contributing/).

+For developers, this repo also contains scripts and resources used across all tutorials - see the [dev guide](https://github.com/astropy-learn/dev-guide).